medik8s/docs/remediation/fence-agents-remediation/Limitations.md

 ## Limitations

-1. FAR is limited to running FA with only one [action](https://github.com/ClusterLabs/fence-agents/blob/main/doc/FenceAgentAPI.md#agent-operations-and-return-values), reboot.
+1. FAR is limited to running fence agents with only one [action](https://github.com/ClusterLabs/fence-agents/blob/main/doc/FenceAgentAPI.md#agent-operations-and-return-values), reboot.
-2. FAR remediation time can be slow when the FAR pod resides in the unhealthy node since the FAR pod needs to be rescheduled on a new node, and that could already be tainted (with NoExecute), thus it would take more time.
+2. FAR remediation time can be long when the FAR pod resides in the unhealthy node since the FAR pod needs to be rescheduled on a new node, and that could already be tainted (with NoExecute), thus it would take more time.